xbielikd/FuzzyOWL2/README.md

 Download and unzip to the new directory.
 The "FuzzyDL" is the main folder.

-- copy the FuzzyOWL2PlugIn.jar into Protege plugin folder
+Copy the FuzzyOWL2PlugIn.jar into Protege plugin folder

-- copy the dlib folder into the Protege folder
+Copy the dlib folder into the Protege folder

 - Gurobi: